 PS 101.
 Selected Topics in Political Science.
 Units to be determined by arrangement with the instructor; offered by announcement.
 Instructor: Staff.

 PS 120.
 American Electoral Behavior and Party Strategy.
 9 units (3-0-6); third term.
 A consideration of existing literature on the voting behavior of the citizen, and an examination of theoretical and empirical views of the strategies followed by the parties.
 Two substantial papers are expected of students.
-Instructor: Alvarez.
+Not offered 2017–18.

 PS 123.
 Regulation and Politics.
 9 units (3-0-6); second term.
 Prerequisite: PS 12.
 This course will examine the historical origins of several regulatory agencies and trace their development over the past century or so.
 It will also investigate a number of current issues in regulatory politics, including the great discrepancies that exist in the cost-effectiveness of different regulations, and the advent of more market-based approaches to regulations instead of traditional “command-and-control.”
 Not offered on a pass/fail basis.
 Instructor: Kiewiet.

 PS 125.
 Analyzing Political Conflict and Violence.
 9 units (3-0-6); second term.
 This course examines the causes of and solutions for conflict and violence: Why do wars occur and how do we stop them?
 We cover topics such as terrorism, ethnic violence, civil wars, the Israeli-Palestinian conflict, repression, revolutions, and inter-state wars.
 We study these phenomena using the rational choice framework and modern tools in data analysis.
 The goals of the class are to explain conflicts and their terminations as outcomes of strategic decision-making and to understand the empirical strengths and weakness of current explanations.
 Instructor: Gibilisco.

 An/PS 127.
 Corruption.
 9 units (3-0-6).
 For course description, see Anthropology.